Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

 Condition and function formatting
 ---------------------------------
-Conditions and functions should be supplied to methods as arrays of `DataMaps <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ or [helper type methods]().
+Conditions and functions should be supplied to methods as arrays of `DataMaps <https://docs.blamejared.com/1.12/en/Vanilla/Data/DataMap/>`_ or :doc:`conditions`/:doc:`functions`.
 Do not supply the conditions as part of a parent tag.
-When using `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ to supply conditions or functions, it is recommended that you surround the keys with double quotes("), as otherwise any keys which are zenscript keywords(e.g function) will cause issues.
+When using `DataMap`_ to supply conditions or functions, it is recommended that you surround the keys with double quotes("), as otherwise any keys which are zenscript keywords(e.g function) will cause issues.

 Recommended::